harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 For detailed guidance on using queue steps to control resource usage in Harness pipelines, refer to the Harness documentation section titled [Control Resource Usage with Queue Steps](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/flow-control/control-resource-usage-with-queue-steps/)

-#### How to identify which stage executed again as part of re-run for failed pipeline
+#### How to identify which stage executed again as part of re-run for failed pipeline?
-Navigate to the stage and you will able to see message “This stage has been re-executed.”
+Navigate to the stage and you will able to see message “This stage has been re-executed.

 #### Logs timestamp and start/end time of pipeline is not matching.
 This usually happens if any failed pipeline was re-run and some of stage were not ran and we do show logs for older execution